I’m a teacher or school representative“I never realised that my student’s learning challenges may be related to their epilepsy.”

-- individualised support around learning, especially around memory, attention, thinking skills or behaviour
+- individualised support around learning, especially regarding memory, attention, thinking skills or behaviour

-- special consideration during exams and tests (most commonly additional reading time, additional breaks)
+- special consideration during exams and tests (most commonly additional reading time and additional breaks)

 When Individual Learning Plans and Student Support Groups are initiated, parents/guardians should be actively engaged in these meetings.